mwittig/npm-license-crawler/README.md

     * Synced & merged license-checker fork with upstream
     * Result is now sorted
     * Fixed --dependencies option which only returned partial results

+* 20141215, V0.0.3
+    * Implemented DirectoryReader replacing FileWalker to speed up the directory traversal and to add new functionality
+    * Accepts a list of directory paths by using --start option multiple times
+    * Added --exclude option to add one or multiple directory path to exclude from the search